 It is fame hard earned and richly deserved.
 Exeter have long been a huge source of pride in the South-West of England, an area not overladen with sporting success.
 They are also a symbol of hope to clubs everywhere that you can cock a snook to the established order, you can fulfil the most fanciful of dreams.

 Exe Men: The Extraordinary Rise of Exeter Chiefs is published by Polaris, RRP £17.99.
-Enter our competition for your chance to win a copy of the book.

 Can’t get to the shops?
 You can download the digital edition of Rugby World straight to your tablet or subscribe to the print edition to get the magazine delivered to your door.